LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim/greedy.rst

 Next Steps
 ==========

 We've generated a set of OTUs using one method.
 If you haven't already, try out other types of OTU clustering: :ref:`linkage delimitation <linkage_delimitation>` or :ref:`bayesian clustering <bayesian_clustering>`.
-You could optionally also look at the :ref:`extension: phylogenetic delimitation<bptp_delimitation>`.
+You could optionally also look at the :ref:`extension: phylogenetic delimitation <bptp_delim>`.

 .. include:: conclusion.rst